rekumar/labgraph/docs/source/index.rst

    This project is under active development.

-Welcome to ALab-Data's documentation!
+Welcome to LabGraph's documentation!
 =====================================
-**ALab-Data** is a Python library for storing and retrieving materials science data stored in MongoDB.
-This library enforces a data model tailored for experimental materials data (computational or physical experiments).
+**LabGraph** is a Python library for storing and retrieving materials science data stored in MongoDB.
+This library enforces a data model tailored for experimental materials data.

 At a high-level, data is stored as a directed graph of four node types: :py:class:`Material <labgraph.Material>`, :py:class:`Action <labgraph.Action>`, :py:class:`Measurement <labgraph.Measurement>`, and :py:class:`Analysis <labgraph.Analysis>`.
 The content of these nodes is up to you -- we just make sure that any data you enter results in a valid graph.